daos-stack/daos/docs/admin/fabrics.md

 mlxconfig -d /dev/mst/$DEV query | grep LINK_TYPE
 ```

-The recommendations in the "TCP" section regarding OS-level tuning of the
+The recommendations in the [TCP section](#generic-tcp-fabrics-with-libfabric-tcp) regarding OS-level tuning of the
 TCP stack (`sysctl` settings, MTU size) are also beneficial for a RoCE setup.
 There will likely be other traffic on the high-speed Ethernet interfaces
 that will benefit from this tuning, even if the RoCE transport itself does